YaniStaykov/DavidAcademy/DavidAcademy/28.SoftwareAcademy/README.md

 # SoftwareAcademy

-* This is a console application that manages software academy.
+* This is a console application that manages a software academy.